 Therefore, reviewing and comparing candidates after the interviews with one way video interviews have richer feedback.
 This makes the hiring decision much easier.

 Again this dramatically reduces costs to the business.
 To give you an idea, onboarding costs alone can be around $400 per employee– and that’s without the recruitment costs for the previous and new employee which can ramp up quickly to the thousands per hire!

 3. Widens the candidate pool

-Often the limitations to interviewing candidates is the time recruiters have available to book them all in.
+Often the limitation to interviewing candidates is the time recruiters have available to book them all in.
 When it comes to one way video interviewing, recruiters don’t need to spend hours and hours selecting and screening candidates.

-This also enables candidates who live further away to easily apply and interview for the role without the traveling distance getting in the way.
+This also enables candidates who live further away to easily apply and interview for the role without the travelling distance getting in the way.
 This makes the candidate pool for a job interview much wider.

 4. Assesses Technical Skills

 In our modern-day and age, companies are usually looking for technology-able employees.
 Especially if companies are looking for ideal candidates who can work remotely.
 If a candidate struggles to record a simple one way video interview- it’s a clear indication from the start that they may not be the best fit for the role.